 The Bank classifies its advances into performing and non-performing advances in accordance with the extant RBI guidelines.
-The non-performing asset (NPA) is a loan or an advance where Interest and/ or installment of principal remains overdue for more than 90 days for a term loan and the account remains 'out of order' in respect of an Overdraft/Cash Credit (OD/CC).
-'Out of order' means if the account outstanding balance remains continuously in excess of the sanctioned limit/drawing power.
-In cases where the outstanding balance in the principal operating account is less than the sanctioned limit/drawing power, but there are no credits continuously for 90 days as on the date of Balance Sheet or credits are not enough to cover the interest debited during the same period, these accounts are also treated as 'out of order'.
+The non-performing asset (NPA) is a loan or an advance where i.interest and/ or instalment of principal remains overdue for a period of more than 90 days in respect of a term loan and the account remains 'out of order' in respect of an Overdraft/Cash Credit (OD/CC).
+An account should be treated as 'out of order' if the outstanding balance remains continuously in excess of the sanctioned limit/drawing power for 90 days.
+In cases where the outstanding balance in the principal operating account is less than the sanctioned limit/drawing power, but there are no credits continuously for 90 days as on the date of Balance Sheet or credits are not enough to cover the interest debited during the same period, these accounts should be treated as 'out of order'.
 Other NPAs are as under: